Nebucatnetzer/borg_interface/README.md

 ### Configuration
 To configure borg_interface please edit the borg_interface.cfg file.
 All the options have to be placed under the [DEFAULT] section.
+The config file itself can reside at ~/.config/borg_interface/borg_interface.cfg (recommended) or at ~/.borg_interface.cfg or next to the borg_interface.sh script.

 The proper syntax is:

 ```